wiwaszko-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/index.md

 They demonstrate how AI driven analytics can improve safety and preventive maintenance in industrial environments.

+## Architecture

+The Time-series sample apps, at a high-level, are based on a generic Time Series AI stack.
+It comprises of typical **TICK Stack** components, such as Telegraf, InfluxDB, and Kapacitor (used by the Time Series Analytics microservice) and Grafana for visualization.
+Data simulators (can act as data destinations if configured) would, of course, be replaced with physical devices, in a real deployment scenario.
+If you are interested, documents for each sample application provide detailed architectural descriptions.

 <!--hide_directive
 ::::{grid} 1 2 3 4
 :::{grid-item-card} Wind Turbine Anomaly Detection